 - Grain direction matters as the part is weaker across the grain axis

-- Tolerance determined by laser or nozzle size.
+- Laser or nozzle size determines tolerance.
 For FDM parts, this is currently .007” thick

 What is an example of rapid prototyping?